German Certification Rules

 Due to the above reasons stated, I cannot be registered as a sworn translator in Germany.
 However, I can self-certify translations for use within the UK including for the German Embassy.
 Because I am a member of the Chartered Institute of Linguists, my self-certification is usually acceptable to UK authorities and to the German Embassy.

 In the UK, we do not work with original documents.
 I will usually ask you to scan the relevant document(s) or send smartphone images of all pages per email for this purpose.
-Please make sure that your image shows the complete page and any print on the back of pages as well.
-The image you send must include every number and every stamp because the translator must transfer every single detail on the page(s) into the foreign language.
+Ensure the image includes complete pages, any prints on the back, every number, and every stamp.
+The translation will be attached to a printed and signed copy of the original document, which will be later submitted to the authorities.

 If, however, your translation is for Austria, you will have to send me the original document, as the certification page must include confirmation that I have had sight of it.